EvanHei/Secure-Banking/README.md

 # Secure-Banking
-This program allows a user to view their bank account balance, history, make desposits, and make withdrawls securely by using cryptographic techniques such as encryption, digital signatures, and authentication protocols.
+This program allows a user to view their bank account balance, history, make deposits, and make withdrawls securely by using cryptographic techniques such as encryption, digital signatures, and authentication protocols.
 ## Requirements
 The following libraries must be installed: